-Entitled to incentive 1 Activity inventivized Comment Other C-Suite Officer Monetary reward The SVP of Global Supply Chain receives monetary incentives for the management of McCormick's public emissions reduction target.
+Entitled to incentive Type of incentive Activity inventivized Comment Other C-Suite Officer Monetary reward Emissions reduction target The SVP of Global Supply Chain receives monetary incentives for the management of McCormick's public emissions reduction target.
 This role is functionally a C-Suite position at McCormick.
-The Chief Procurement Officer reports directly to the SVP of Global Supply Chain.
-Other, please specify (Supply Chain employees) Emissions reduction target
+Other, please specify Supply Chain employees Monetary reward Emissions reduction target Chief Procurement Officer (CPO) Monetary reward Emissions reduction target The Chief Procurement Officer reports directly to the SVP of Global Supply Chain and has a monetary reward for the management of environmental criteria used in purchasing the five iconics and for the scope 3 emissions goal.